-- If possible, retrieve identifiable clothing and/or resources (i.e. hat, vest, clip board, etc.) - Proceed immediately to the main entrance of the Library/Computing Building where the fire alarm/enunciator panel is located - Meet Fire Department and CEP when they arrive and provide any information about persons needing assistance (i.e. location of any mobility impaired persons and identification of any persons who may be refusing to evacuate) - Check off floors on the checklist (see Appendix G) as the Emergency Floor Wardens check in
+- If possible, retrieve identifiable clothing and/or resources (i.e. hat, vest, clip board, etc.); - Proceed immediately to the main entrance of the Faculty of Medicine Building where the fire alarm/enunciator panel is located; - Meet SJRFD and CEP when they arrive and provide any information about persons needing assistance (i.e. location of any mobility impaired persons and identification of any persons who may be refusing to evacuate); - Check off floors on the checklist (see Appendix D) as the Emergency Floor Wardens check in.